 16.1 This Agreement shall be governed interpreted and enforced pursuant to the law of the State of New York, without regard to its conflict of laws provisions, with non-exclusive jurisdiction and venue of courts located in New York City, NY.

-17.1 This Agreement and its exhibits contains the entire agreement of the Parties and supersedes any previous understanding or agreement related to the subject matter hereof, whether written or oral.
+17.1 This Agreement and its exhibits contain the entire agreement of the Parties and supersedes any previous understanding or agreement related to the subject matter hereof, whether written or oral.
 No changes or modifications to this Agreement shall be effective unless in writing executed by authorized representatives of the Parties.

 17.2 All rights and remedies conferred under this Agreement or by any other instrument or law shall be cumulative and may be exercised singularly or concurrently.
 Failure by either Party to enforce any contract term shall not be deemed a waiver of future enforcement of that or any other term.
 The provisions of the contract are declared to be severable.

 17.3 In the event of any conflict between the surviving provisions of this Agreement and the provisions of any subsequent agreement the provisions of the subsequent agreement shall control.
-In the event of a conflict between the terms of this Agreement and a SOW, the SOW shall prevail.
+In the event of a conflict between the terms of this Agreement and an SOW, the SOW shall prevail.

-17.4 If any of the provisions of this Agreement are found illegal, invalid or unenforceable, they shall be deleted, and shall not affect the legality, validity or enforceability of the remaining provisions.
+17.4 If any of the provisions of this Agreement are found illegal, invalid, or unenforceable, they shall be deleted, and shall not affect the legality, validity, or enforceability of the remaining provisions.